 In high school in the ‘70s, everybody smoked, and I walked through a virtual haze on my way through the front door every morning.
 I joined the cool kids on more than a few occasions, standing outside in the cold Indiana winter in my polyester shirt and shark tooth necklace, puffing away and trying desperately to look cool and fit in.
 For the most part, it worked.

-I remember my high school sweetheart (was she attracted to me, or to the cigarette dangling oh-so-carelessly from my mouth?) and our first kiss.
+I remember my high school sweetheart (was she attracted to me, or the cigarette dangling oh-so-carelessly from my mouth?) and our first kiss.
 Oh, it should have been memorable and sweet, as I tasted the subtle flavor of her strawberry lip gloss and enjoyed the aroma of her drugstore perfume!
 I kissed her.
 Ack!
 She tasted like a cigarette!
 She smelled like a cigarette!
-And so, I suppose, did I. First kiss ruined.
+And so, I suppose, did I. The first kiss was ruined.
 Instead of thinking of young love, she made me think of my spinster Aunt Agnes who constantly smoked Virginia Slims and talked with a gravelly voice.

-It seems today there is a somewhat different dynamic afoot as vaping replaces smoking.
-At first I thought it was just a young person’s fad.
+It seems today there is a somewhat different dynamic afoot as vaping replace smoking.
+At first, I thought it was just a young person’s fad.
 I’ve long since given up cigarettes, but do still enjoy the occasional Cuban Robusto and a glass of single malt.
-But always young at heart, I did want to see what it was all about, and I did see some immediate benefits, not the least of which is that there is virtually no residual smell – something that would have benefitted me greatly in my younger days, when I would come home, and my mother – who had the nose of a bloodhound – would take one sniff and say, “Have you been smoking!?”
+But always young at heart, I did want to see what it was all about, and I did see some immediate benefits, not the least of which is that there is virtually no residual smell – something that would have benefitted me greatly in my younger days when I would come home, and my mother – who had the nose of a bloodhound – would take one sniff and say, “Have you been smoking!?”

-Why are smoker’s teeth so ugly?
+Why are smokers’ teeth so ugly?

 One of the biggest drawbacks to tobacco has always been “smoker’s teeth,” and you can always tell the pack-a-day crowd by just one look at their smile.
 Long-term smoking, simply put, turns your teeth yellow.
 It’s not a pretty sight.